Teradata/stampede/README.md

 ## TODO

-* More examples.
+* Reading make's output and logging it is very slow.
-* Add Makefile tips to this file.
+* Add more examples.
 * Test email support with the *nix `mail` command.
-* More tests, especially of command options.